Stay Cool this Summer at the Spring Lake Water Park

 Looking for a way to cool off this summer?
-Check out the Water Park at Spring Lake Regional Park in Santa Rosa, which opens for another season starting Memorial Day weekend through Labor Day.
-Surround by redwood trees and a grassy picnic area, this is a great place to spend a warm summer day.
-We visited the park last summer and had a blast, and we're looking forward to having fun there again this season.
+Check out the Water Park at Spring Lake Regional Park in Santa Rosa, which is back for 2023 and opens for another season on Memorial Day Weekend (Saturday, May 27).
+Surrounded by redwood trees and a grassy picnic area, this is a great place to spend a warm summer day.
+We always have a blast here, and we're looking forward to having fun again this season.

 The swimming lagoon and water park definitely have that old-school summertime feel to them, and always remind me of some place I would have visited when I was a kid.
 Pitch your umbrella or canopy on the sandy beach or lawn, kick back, and let have a blast in the water.
-Kids 5 and under are not allowed on the water park structures, although they can swim and wade in the water.
+Kids under 6 (or 42 inches tall) are not allowed on the water park structures, although they can swim and wade in the water.

 At the adjacent 72-acre Spring Lake, you can rent watercraft like stand-up paddleboards, canoes, kayaks, and paddleboats, with rates starting at $12 per hour.
 You can fish for large-mouth bass, sunfish, and catfish in the lake, too (anglers 16 and older need a California fishing license).
 The park's Environmental Discovery Center offers hand-on exhibits and nature activities for families.

 Spring Lake Regional Park is located at 393 Violetti Road in Santa Rosa.
 To get there, take Highway 101 north to Santa Rosa and take the Highway 12 exit and head east.
 Exit at Farmer's and head north, then turn right onto Montgomery Drive.
 Follow Montgomery Drive until you get to Channel Drive, where you'll turn right, then turn right onto Violetti Road and drive into the park.